oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 Flow history
 </figcaption>

-Next, let’s work on emailing the message.
+Next, let's work on emailing the message.

 ### Sending the message via email